kubeflow/pipelines/components/gcp/dataflow/launch_template/README.md

 ```
 component_op(...).apply(gcp.use_gcp_secret('user-gcp-sa'))
 ```
-The Kubeflow user service account is a member of `roles/dataflow.developer` role of the project.
+* The Kubeflow user service account is a member of `roles/dataflow.developer` role of the project.
-The Kubeflow user service account is a member of `roles/storage.objectViewer` role of the Cloud Storage Object `gcs_path`.
+* The Kubeflow user service account is a member of `roles/storage.objectViewer` role of the Cloud Storage Object `gcs_path`.
-The Kubeflow user service account is a member of `roles/storage.objectCreator` role of the Cloud Storage Object `staging_dir`.
+* The Kubeflow user service account is a member of `roles/storage.objectCreator` role of the Cloud Storage Object `staging_dir`.

 ## Detailed description
 The input `gcs_path` must contain a valid Dataflow template.
 The template can be created by following the guide [Creating Templates](https://cloud.google.com/dataflow/docs/guides/templates/creating-templates).
 Or, you can use [Google-provided templates](https://cloud.google.com/dataflow/docs/guides/templates/provided-templates).

 Here are the steps to use the component in a pipeline:
 1. Install KFP SDK
-Install the SDK (Uncomment the code if the SDK is not installed before)

 ```python